EasyDynamics/oscal-react-library/README.md

 ### Testing

 To run the test suite, ensure dependencies are installed and run `npm run test`.
 To also validate code is passing eslint linting requirements, run `npm run lint`.

+### Development
+A component can be created and added to `src/components`.
+In order for the component to be used in an application, it must either be added as an export in `src/index.js` or referenced by a component already being exported (such as components being referenced by a loader in the current OSCAL Viewer).
+In the root folder of the project, run `npm start` to roll up all of the components into `dist/` making them accessible to the example application.
+NOTE: `npm install` has the same effect and will build all dependencies.

 ## OSCAL Viewer (Example Application)